 ArcGIS Web Adaptor provides the following benefits:

-Allows you to use your organization's identity store and security policies at the web-tier level.
+Use your organization's identity store and security policies at the web-tier level.
 For example, if you're using IIS, you can use Integrated Windows Authentication to restrict who enters the portal.
 You can also use Public Key Infrastructure (PKI) or any other identity store for which the web server has built-in or extensible support.
 This allows you to provide a single sign-on or other custom authentication experience when logging in to use services, web applications, and Portal for ArcGIS.

 ArcGIS Web Adaptor deployment scenarios